truptik20/netflix_aql_project/README.md

 FROM netflix
 GROUP BY 2;
 ```

+**Objective:** Determine how many Netflix titles belong to each genre.

 ### 10. Find each year and the average numbers of content release by India on netflix.
 Return top 5 year with highest avg Content release.